GulMuhammad-CS/Java_Clinic_Management_System_GULIFY/README.txt

 1.E
  After logging in with super admin details, program will redirect them to registration page, where the admin may register with their own details, name, email, and password
 1.F
  Following this the admin is finally prompted to log in with the details they just registered.
-Important to note is that following this log in, the super admin credentials will be deleted from the database for the sake of security, to ensure that anyone canít access the system even if they can view the super admin credentials.
+Important to note is that following this log in, the super admin credentials will be deleted from the database for the sake of security, to ensure that anyone can‚Äôt access the system even if they can view the super admin credentials.
 1.G
  The purpose of the super admin is simply to provide a first time admin some access to the system so that they may begin setting it up to implement it for their clinic